2024 PARADE RULES AND REGULATIONS

 - No elected official will be permitted to display material advertising any candidacy for public office, nor shall there be any campaigning along the parade route.
 THIS RULE WILL BE STRICTLY ENFORCED.

-- Elected officials of Harford County municipalities as described above, whose applications are accepted into the parade, must ride in the parade in an automobile (not a truck, float or SUV), preferably a convertible, in order that uniformity of presentation may be achieved.
+- Elected officials of Harford County municipalities as described above, whose applications are accepted into the parade, must ride in the parade in an automobile, Jeep or small SUV (not a truck, float or LARGE SUV), preferably a convertible, in order that uniformity of presentation may be achieved.
 PLEASE CONTACT US IN ADVANCE IF YOU ARE UNSURE IF YOUR VEHICLE "QUALIFIES."
 See below for more specific discussion of vehicles.

 - There may be only one such vehicle per elected official.

 - These elected officials may be accompanied only by immediate family members such as spouses, parents and children, and by the driver of their vehicle.

 - All elected official participants must "fit" within the vehicle — walking is not permitted.

 - Political clubs or Organizations such as Central Committees are not invited and may NOT participate, since they are by definition partisan.